Sep 2011 – May 2020

 Location: New York, New York

-* Designed course templates to be used across all schools and departments at NYU
+- Designed course templates to be shared across all schools and departments at NYU

 Other duties included: